lborocs/22cob290-part2-team-07/design/Report/report.md

 # System Design

 Our [solution stack](https://en.wikipedia.org/wiki/Solution_stack) consists of:
-[Vue.js](https://vuejs.org/)^[<https://vuejs.org/>], a client-side reactivity framework, [Nuxt.js](https://nuxt.com/)^[<https://nuxt.com/>], a Vue framework for universal applications and, [Prisma](https://www.prisma.io/)^[<https://www.prisma.io/>], a database ORM.
+[Vue.js](https://vuejs.org/)^[<https://vuejs.org/>], a client-side reactivity framework; [Nuxt.js](https://nuxt.com/)^[<https://nuxt.com/>], a Vue framework for universal applications and; [Prisma](https://www.prisma.io/)^[<https://www.prisma.io/>], a database ORM.
 Every component of this stack supports [TypeScript](https://www.typescriptlang.org/)^[<https://www.typescriptlang.org/>] (TS), which is our language of choice.
 By utilizing TS, we can ensure type safety in all aspects of our code and make it simpler to share and reuse code as a small team as everyone only has to be proficient in a single language.
 Finally, the server uses [Node.js](https://nodejs.org/)^[<https://nodejs.org/>] for the JavaScript runtime.

 We were able to easily produce a responsive system[^req-13] and make its elements reactive to provide dynamic, up to date and accurate information.
-An example of such element is the kanban board[^req-06], its functionality possible due to the aforementioned libraries.
+The functionality of the kanban board[^req-06], for example, was possible due to the aforementioned libraries.

-The next few paragraphs will dicuss our [solution stack](https://en.wikipedia.org/wiki/Solution_stack) in more detail.

 ## Vue

 Vue.js is a JavaScript framework for building reactive single-page applications (SPA).
-It uses composition with reusable and reactive components.
+It uses composition with reactive, reusable components.
 The reactive data-binding system handles updating the DOM whenever the underlying data changes, making development much simpler.
 Single File Components (SFCs) are self contained units of the HTML, TS, and CSS which handle both the logic and the rendering.
-This gave us an intuitive way of diving up tasks between the team, as everyone could work on an individual components and also allowed for reusability across the whole system, saving time and streamlining development.
+This gave us an intuitive way of diving up tasks between the team, as everyone could work on individual components and also allowed for reusability across the whole system, saving time and streamlining development.

-Additionally, Vue works well with several build tools such as CSS pre-processors, enabling us to easily use SCSS, making it easier to write and maintain styles for the created components.
+Additionally, Vue works well with several build tools such as CSS pre-processors, enabling us to easily use SCSS, making it easier to write and maintain styles for the created components across the application.

 The nature of single-page applications provide fast transitions between pages as well as reducing the load on the server.
 The downside of this is a long initial load-time as the client downloads and executes all of the JavaScript to build the DOM.
 We solved this by introducing [Nuxt](#nuxt).